EN: Oz Knowledge Base

 Obtain the authorization token via API, as described here.
 To get the token, you need credentials and API address provided by us.
 The token is necessary for all subsequent interactions with Oz API.

-The server requirements are listed here.
+You can use two virtual machines on a single physical host, but make sure your server is powerful enough.
 Please note: if you implement the on-premise model of usage, the better your hardware is, the faster the analyses are.

 On the basic level, you can test them yourself without even involving our engineers: visit our Web Demo page or download our demo application from Google Play (Android) or TestFlight (iOS) with the on-device functionality.
 To explore more features, contact us to get the credentials and necessary links to access: